Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 • Bennett College: Remote classes started March 16.
 All spring semester in-person classes have been canceled.
 The college won't hold its traditional on-campus commencement, which was scheduled for May 2.

-• Elon University School of Law:The downtown Greensboro law school announced March 26 that it will temporarily close its facilities as of 5 p.m.
+• Elon University School of Law:The downtown Greensboro law school has temporarily closed its facilities as of 5 p.m.
 March 27.
 Those facilities, including the law library, will remain closed through April 19.
 The spring trimester will start on schedule March 30 but with online instruction.
 All in-person classes, meetings and other on-campus gatherings are suspended through April 19.

 • High Point University: Classes will continue online through the rest of the spring semester.
 HPU has asked students to leave campus by March 27; only international students and others with special circumstances can remain.
 Commencement scheduled for May 9 has been moved tentatively to August.
 On March 26, the university said a student who is at home out-of-state has tested positive for coronavirus.